- Elected Officials

 “To provide upstanding and efficient service to the public and judicial system.
 To secure and preserve the integrity of the court records maintained in the office.
 To promote and encourage a positive work environment.
 To manage and protect the collection of fees.
 To adhere to the Statutory and Constitutional duties of the office.
 To improve our operations and performance while sustaining transparency and providing updated technological service options at the lowest cost to taxpayers.”

 Krystal currently serves on the Waxahachie Police Department Advisory Board, Waxahachie Foundation Board, and is Treasurer for The Miracle League of Ellis County.
 She is a founding member of Ellis County Women in Business, and an active member of Ellis County Republican Women and the Ellis County Republican Party.

 Krystal is a proud sixth generation Texan and 25-year Ellis County resident.
 When she is not serving her community, she enjoys spending time with her husband Eric, and their two children.

-To View and Print a Recorded Document:
+To View and Print a Property and Court Records:

 NOTE: For Passports, Divorces & Felonies contact The Ellis County District Clerk

 Please do not ask Clerks for legal advice.
 Unauthorized Practice of Law - Government Code, Sec.
 81.101: Clerks cannot give advice or the rendering of any service requiring the use of legal skill or knowledge, such as preparing an instrument.